 Next follow the same procedure like if you were booting from CD - reboot your computer and choose to boot from the USB drive or hard disk in your computer's boot menu.
 Again, you may need to consult your BIOS documentation to find out how to boot an operating system on your computer from your desired device.

 Before Slax itself starts loading, you can see a big clover image in the middle of your screen.
 This is the boot logo.
 It is displayed for a short while, and you have exactly four seconds to press Esc key during that time in order to fine tune the way how Slax is going to boot.
-Pressing Esc will invoke a simple boot menu like the following:
+Pressing Esc will invoke a simple boot menu like the following (menu items depend on whether you start Slax from CD or USB):

-You may use this menu to copy Slax data to RAM during startup or to run Slax in "fresh start" mode, in case if your persistent changes are broken.
+You may use this menu to copy Slax data to RAM during startup or to resume previously used session.
 Use arrow keys to navigate and Enter key to select any option.

 When Slax is running, it reads system data from the device it booted from.
 If you're using Persistent Changes then Slax even writes data to your boot device.
 Unplugging or ejecting it would make the operating system crash.
 Due to that, you can unplug the boot device only after your computer is switched off or reboots to other operating system.
 Similarly, if you access your computer's hard drives while running Slax, those will stay mounted and will be marked as 'in use'.
 Be sure to always shutdown Slax properly, either from the shutdown menu or using poweroff or reboot commands, and always wait until the system ends.